rajanssi/minipl-interpreter/documentation/accounting.md

 10.5 - Some more work on scanner, all basic cases are perhaps done, need to work on number/identifier/comment scanning - 1h

 17.5 - Scanner should be pretty much done, with maybe some edge cases remaining - 2h

+18.5 - Started working on parser - 2h